 Masonry contractors must always meet the safety requirements for brickwork by putting up steel or bamboo scaffolding when constructing walls of two meters or more in height.
 Each floor and exterior periphery must have a safety net, especially when working on high-rise buildings.
+You may check some steel floor plate here for the best options.
 Exterior peripheries are especially critical, and double-seated vertical support scaffolding can provide additional safety.

 Not only masonry contractors and employees, but all on-site visitors must wear protective equipment at all times.
 Consider decreasing the manual handling amounts and levels and using smaller blocks with appropriate weight limits whenever possible to prevent unwanted on-site incidents.
 Ensure employee protection against hazardous substances, handling practices, and irregular protocols to warrant contractor safety in all masonry work processes.